damiangohrh123/recc/README.md

 ## Running `benchmark`

-A one-shot command-line tool: decodes an image, runs detection + recognition + alarm detection, prints results, and (with a cycle count) reports timing/CPU/memory measurement.
+A one-shot command-line tool: decodes an image, runs detection, recognition, and alarm detection, prints results, and (with a cycle count) reports timing/CPU/memory.

 ```bash
 cd ~/board_deploy